 An entity formed or operating pursuant to Cal.
 Educ.
 Code § 89300 et seq. (student body organization);

-An entity that operates a commercial service on a CSU campus or other CSU property for the benefit of a campus;
+An entity that operates a commercial service on a CSU university or other CSU property for the benefit of a university;

-An entity (campus auxiliary) whose governing instrument provides in substance both of the following:
+An entity (university auxiliary) whose governing instrument provides in substance both of the following:

-That its purpose is to promote or assist a CSU campus, or to receive gifts, property and funds to be used for the benefit of such campus or person or organization having an official relationship therewith; and
+That its purpose is to promote or assist a CSU university, or to receive gifts, property and funds to be used for the benefit of such university or person or organization having an official relationship therewith; and

 That any of its directors are appointed or nominated by, or subject to the approval of the CSU Board of Trustees (trustees) or CSU official, or selected, ex officio, from the membership of the trustees or CSU administrative staff.